Trump Reportedly Planning To Revoke More Security Clearances From Officials Tied To Russia Investigation

 Donald Trump is preparing to revoke more security clearances from officials tied to the Russia investigation, the Washington Post reports.

-According to WaPo‘s White House sources briefed on the matter, the president is gearing up to strip more security clearances from officials who have criticized him, or played a role in the investigation into Russian election meddling.
-While Trump has fired – or, at least, threatened to fire – dozens of officials tied to the Russia investigation over the past 19 months, his attacks are reportedly about to intensify.
+According to the Washington Post’s White House sources briefed on the matter, the president is gearing up to strip more security clearances from officials who have either criticized him or have played a role in the investigation into alleged Russian election meddling.
+While Trump has fired — or at least threatened to fire — dozens of officials tied to the Russia investigation over the past 19 months, his attacks are reportedly about to intensify.

-This report comes after Trump stripped former CIA director John Brennan of his security clearance.
-As Vanity Fair reported, the Trump administration initially claimed that Brennan had been fired on the recommendation of Deputy Attorney General Rod Rosenstein for mishandling the probe into 2016 presidential candidate Hillary Clinton’s email server.
-This was contradicted by the POTUS himself, who told a reporter that Brennan had been fired over “this Russia thing,” which is, according to the president, “a made-up story.”
+This latest reportage comes just a day after Trump stripped former CIA director John Brennan of his security clearance.
+As Vanity Fair reports, the Trump administration initially claimed that Brennan had been fired on the recommendation of Deputy Attorney General Rod Rosenstein for mishandling the probe into 2016 presidential candidate Hillary Clinton’s email server.
+This was contradicted by President Trump himself, the president having told a reporter that Brennan had been fired over “this Russia thing,” which is, according to the president, “a made-up story.”

-In response to the firing, John Brennan authored a column for the New York Times, in which called Donald Trump’s claims of no collusion with the Russians “hogwash.”
+In response to the firing, John Brennan authored a column for the New York Times, in which the former director of the CIA called Donald Trump’s claims of not having colluded with the Russians “hogwash.”
 The president, Brennan wrote, revoked his security clearance in an effort to silence him.

 “Mr. Trump clearly has become more desperate to protect himself and those close to him, which is why he made the politically motivated decision to revoke my security clearance in an attempt to scare into silence others who might dare to challenge him.”